-Data collected will be used to identify relationships among social, economic, development and transportation system factors that affect traveler decisions, and the travel patterns that result.
+Description: This work task involves the collection and analysis of data in support of all development and transportation system factors that affect traveler decisions, and the travel patterns that result.
 Data collection and analysis can also be helpful in determining identifying and addressing Title VI and Environmental Justice considerations as well as contribute to other planning efforts.